 Make a list of possible keywords for your book, then leverage the tools above to test your keywords.
 Putting in the time to get keywords right will have your book rank higher and appear more frequently to readers.

-- In your KDP account, go to “Your Bookshelf”.
+- In your Kindle Direct Publishing account, go to “Your Bookshelf”.

-- Locate and click on “Kindle eBook Actions” next to the title of book.
+- Locate and click on “Kindle eBook Actions” next to the title of your book.

 - Locate and click on “Edit eBook Content”.